- Occupation:Student, Professional, Retired

 Some organizations that explicitly affiliate themselves with effective altruism take remote volunteers or interns.
-Even if you don’t live in proximity of an EA organization’s headquarters, you can often contribute to their goals.
-What’s better, volunteering is one of the most common means by which current EA organization employees got their feet in the door; it’s a great way for you and the organization to get to know one another.
+Even if you don’t live near an EA organization's headquarters, you can often contribute to their goals.
+What’s better, volunteering is one of the most common means by which EA organization employees get their feet in the door; it’s a great way for you and the organization to get to know one another.
 Not all EA organizations take volunteers or interns; if an organization you’re interested in isn’t listed below, reach out to them directly.
 (The below are listed alphabetically.)

 If you have a range of business and operations skills and believe you should focus on rigorous projects to help today’s global poor, consider volunteering with Charity Science Health.

 If you have a technical research background and values that focus on reducing suffering, consider doing research for the Foundational Research Institute.

 If nothing here fits you, check out Effective Altruism Volunteering and Effective Altruism Job Postings (which sometimes features internships and volunteer opportunities), or come up with your own project!